nazpot01/test-greensill-codimd/README.md

 		2. aws_account_id_glyc = "indicate_the_number_of_aws_account"

-5. Perform the deployment from the machine that is on the network with the following command: **terraform plan -var-file = variablesqa.tfvars -out = newscore.plan** and **terraform apply "newscore.plan"**
+5. Perform the deployment from the machine that is on the network with the following command:

+        1. terraform plan -var-file = variablesqa.tfvars -out = newscore.plan

+        2. terraform apply "newscore.plan"

 6. Once the infrastructure is implemented, modify the **pipelines-node.yml** file with the information that requires parameterization, it is important that you verify the template well since the mapping to the **ECR** image is performed here .
 To initialize the Kubernetes Ingress controller you must run the following command: